 HPER 250.
 ADMINISTRATION OF PHYSICAL EDUCATION.
-(ATE)
+(ATE) Three hours credit.

 A study of administrative problems in physical education for men and women dealing with budget and finance, legal aspects, purchase and care of equipment and supplies, programs, public relations, intramural activities, and class organization.